process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 Your patch should follow the same conventions & pass the same code quality checks as the rest of the project.

+Project, in major line, follows the code style suggested by [airbnb](https://github.com/airbnb/javascript) which is explicit and well documented.

 ### Add a changelog entry

 If your PR includes user-observable changes, you'll be asked to add a changelog entry following the existing changelog format.